Chromatic Picard groups at large primes: Chromatic Picard groups at large primes

 We would like to understand the Picard group $\Pic(\spectra_{K})$ of equivalence classes of invertible $K$-local spectra.
 We begin by recalling the following fundamental result.

-\begin{thm}[\cite{hopkins1994constructions}(1.3)] A spectrum $X$ is $K$-locally invertible if and only if $E_{*}^{\vee }X$ is free of rank one over $E_{*}$; equivalently, is an invertible $E_{*}^{\vee}E$-comodule. \end{thm} As a consequence of \textbf{Theorem \ref{thm:invertibility_detected_by_completed_e_homology}}, we obtain a homomorphism $E_{*}^{\vee}: \Pic(\spectra_{K}) \rightarrow Pic(E_{*}^\vee E)$ from the $K$-local Picard group into the Picard group of $E_{*}^{\vee}E$, given by isomorphisms classes of $E_{*}^{\vee}E$-comodules which are invertible under the tensor product.
+\begin{theorem}[\cite{hopkins1994constructions}(1.3)] A spectrum $X$ is $K$-locally invertible if and only if $E_{*}^{\vee }X$ is free of rank one over $E_{*}$; equivalently, is an invertible $E_{*}^{\vee}E$-comodule. \end{theorem} As a consequence of \cref{thm:invertibility_detected_by_completed_e_homology}, we obtain a homomorphism $E_{*}^{\vee}: \Pic(\spectra_{K}) \rightarrow Pic(E_{*}^\vee E)$ from the $K$-local Picard group into the Picard group of $E_{*}^{\vee}E$, given by isomorphisms classes of $E_{*}^{\vee}E$-comodules which are invertible under the tensor product.
 One can describe $E_{*}^{\vee} E$ and the associated Picard group in terms of the Morava stabilizer group, which we now recall.

 Since $E$ is even periodic, it is complex orientable and the associated formal group is the universal deformation of the Honda formal group law $\Gamma$ of height $n$ over $\mathbb{F}_{p^{n}}$.
-This endows $E_{0}$ with an action of the Morava stabilizer group $\mathbb{G}_{n} := \textnormal{Aut}(\mathbb{F}_{p^{n}}, \Gamma)$, which by the Goerss-Hopkins-Miller theorem lifts to an action on $E$ by maps of commutative ring spectra \cite{moduli_problems_for_structured_ring_spectra}.
+This endows $E_{0}$ with an action of the Morava stabilizer group $\mathbb{G}_{n} := \textnormal{Aut}(\mathbb{F}_{p^{n}}, \Gamma) \simeq \textnormal{Aut}(\Gamma) \rtimes \textnormal{Gal}(\mathbb{F}_{p^{n}} / \mathbb{F}_{p})$, which by the Goerss-Hopkins-Miller theorem lifts to an action on $E$ by maps of commutative ring spectra \cite{moduli_problems_for_structured_ring_spectra}, \cite{pstrkagowski2021abstract}.

 The action of $\mathbb{G}_{n}$ on $E$ induces an isomorphism $E_{*}^{\vee}E \simeq \map_{c}(\mathbb{G}_{n}, E_{*})$, where the latter is the space of continuous functions on the Morava stabilizer group \cite{devinatz2004homotopy}.
-If $M$ is an $E_{*}^{\vee} E$-comodule, then this identification endows it with an action of $\mathbb{G}_{n}$, and if $M$ is finitely generated over $E_{*}$, then this action is continuous in the $\mfrak$-adic topology and any such continuous action determines a comodule structure \cite{barthel2016e2}[5.4].
+If $M$ is an $E_{*}^{\vee} E$-comodule, then this identification endows it with an action of $\mathbb{G}_{n}$, and if $M$ is finitely generated over $E_{*}$, then this action is continuous in the $\mfrak$-adic topology and any such continuous action determines a comodule structure \cite[5.4]{barthel2016e2}.

 We deduce that the data of an invertible $E_{*}^{\vee} E$-comodule is the same as that of a an invertible $E_{*}$-module equipped with a compatible continuous action of $\mathbb{G}_{n}$, this allows one to give a homological description of $\Pic(E_{*}^{\vee} E)$, as we recalled in the introduction.